History

 Elective Courses:

-Seven (or more) additional semester courses in History, at least one to be chosen from among three of the following groups:
+Seven (or more) additional semester courses in History, at least one to be chosen from among three of the following groups (A-G):

 Group A The History of Africa